kcbethel77/vaticketbot/README.md

 As the REST API is widely available, this app can be used to integrate Waston conversation service with most of legacy backend ticketing systems.
 Integrates with IBM Control Desk/Maximo is provided as an example in the code.

-The connection and authentication information for IBM Control Desk/Maximo system is left in app.js code for simplicity.
-These information should be modified to connect to your IBM Control Desk/Maximo system.

 ```bash
 headers: {
             'Authorization': 'Basic bWF4aW1vOnJlbW90ZTE=',